lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/01-Prelude.md

 Welsome!
 This course is bassed off [Google's Python Course](https://developers.google.com/edu/python/).
-In this course, you will get to learn about:
+In this course, you will learn about:
 * Strings
 * Lists
 * Sorting